rust-lang/book/src/ch03-02-data-types.md

 #### The Array Type

 Another way to have a collection of multiple values is with an *array*.
 Unlike a tuple, every element of an array must have the same type.
-Arrays in Rust are different from arrays in some other languages because arrays in Rust have a fixed length, like tuples.
+Unlike arrays in some other languages, arrays in Rust have a fixed length.

-In Rust, the values going into an array are written as a comma-separated list inside square brackets:
+We write the values in an array as a comma-separated list inside square
+brackets:

 <span class="filename">Filename: src/main.rs</span>